-A machine is built to produce an ever growing engaged user base.
-The machine process the tactics.
+A machine is built to produce an ever-growing engaged user base.
+The machine processes the tactics.
 The process makes the machine.

 Bottom line: Tactics first is putting the cart before the horse.
 You need a process that will help you build a scalable, predictable, and repeatable growth machine.

 Elements Of A Good Process

 We use a specific process that I created which is part old school Scientific Method, part Lean Startup, part my own touches.

 There is no one right or perfect growth process.
 The important part is just to have one, stick to it, and improve it over time.

 I do believe every growth process should have some key elements:

 - A way to set big goals against the areas that impact your growth the most